jtonggg/MMDB-Benchmarking/README.md

 # MMDB-Benchmarking
-Python scripts for Multi-Model Database benchmarking study comparing ArangoDB and a Polyglot stack (MongoDB + Neo4j).
+This repository provides the experimental framework and Python benchmarking scripts used to compare the architectural efficiency of a Native Multi-Model Database (ArangoDB) against a Polyglot Persistence stack (MongoDB + Neo4j).

 # Project Overview
-This repository contains scripts, datasets, and instructions to reproduce the performance benchmarks for evaluating:
+The study evaluates these architectures under controlled workloads to identify trade-offs in performance, resource consumption, and scalability.
+The benchmarks focus on:
 - Ingestion latency
 - Query response time
 - Resource utilization (CPU & memory)
-- Scalability across dataset sizes
+- Scalability across dataset sizes （100, 1000 and 5000 records）

 Databases tested:
 ArangoDB (native multi-model)